 - 3. Schools may not charge any fees for instructional materials and supplies required to meet the course of instruction for compulsory classes at each grade level, provided however, that students may be required to provide a reasonable selection of consumable instructional materials and supplies required for a course and not ordinarily provided by the Board such as paper, pencils, notebooks or personal items of a general nature.
 Schools may bulk purchase consumable supplies on behalf of students with a reasonable fee applied to families wishing to purchase such supplies. - 4.
-Schools may levy fees for special equipment or supplies provided that: - 4.1 No charge, levy or fee shall be charged for any equipment, supplies or materials of any kind necessary to complete the requirements of a compulsory course of instruction; and - 4.2 Such charges are reasonable and based on recovery of actual costs to the school. - 5.
-Schools may levy student organization fees to be collected and administered by the local student representative council provided that such fees are reasonable in amount and are used solely for the purposes of the student council and its related activities. - 6.
-Schools may charge for transportation costs and entry fees for off-site activities provided that such charges are reasonable and based on recovery of actual costs to the school. - 7.
-Schools may charge for optional items and events approved by the principal, provided, however, that: - 7.1 Such charges are reasonable; - 7.2 Students are given the opportunity to opt out of the item or event and not pay the charges; - 7.3 Such items or events or activities are not compulsory in a mandatory course of instruction; - 7.4 The item are taken home or consumed by the student.
+Schools may levy student organization fees to be collected and administered by the local student representative council provided that such fees are reasonable in amount and are used solely for the purposes of the student council and its related activities. - 5.
+Schools may charge for transportation costs and entry fees for off-site activities provided that such charges are reasonable and based on recovery of actual costs to the school. - 6.
+Schools may charge for optional items, events or supplies approved by the principal, provided, however, that: - 6.1 Such charges are reasonable; - 6.2 Students are given the opportunity to opt out of the item or event and not pay the charges; - 6.3 Such items or events or activities are not compulsory in a mandatory course of instruction; - 6.4 The item are taken home or consumed by the student. - 7.
+Schools may charge a fee for items that can be used by students and then returned to the school.
+Schools will refund the fee upon return of the undamaged item or will withhold some, or all, of the fee to cover any damages incurred.
+The amount withheld will be proportional to the extent of the damage and the value of the item.